glebmatz/MorpherTest/README.md

 # Morpher Test Task

+To start app do the following:

+* Rename `.env.sample` to `.env` and fill database variables info
-To start app just run `docker-compose up` command in the project directory
+* Run `docker-compose up` command in the project directory

 App available at: [localhost:3050](http://localhost:3050)